datatrail-jhu/03_fileorganization/manuscript/01_rstudio_projects.md

 ### RStudio and Projects quiz

+{choose-answers:4}
 ?
 What is a "Space" in the Rstudio program?

-a) A place to write
-b) A place to store files
 C) A place to store multiple projects
+C) Where all your projects will be saved
+o) A place to write
+o) A place to store files
-d) A place to store plots
+o) A place to store plots
+o) A place to store code

+{choose-answers:4}
 ?
 What is the name of your main "Space"?

-a) MySpace
-B) Your Workspace
+C) Your Workspace
+o) MySpace
-c) myfirstproject
+o) myfirstproject
+o) Workspace
+o) Untitled
+o) project
-d) Workspace
+o) Untitled Workspace
+o) Untitled Project

+{choose-answers:4}
 ?
 When you create a new project how do you rename the project?

-A) Click on the project name at the top left and type in the new name.
+C) Click on the project name at the top left and type in the new name.
+C) Click on the current project name and type in the new name
-b) Click on Your Workspace and type in the new name
+o) Click on Your Workspace and type in the new name
-c) Click on File, then New File, then R script, then type in the new name
+o) Click on File, then New File, then R script, then type in the new name
-d) Click on the menu button at the top left and type in the new name.
+o) Click on the menu button at the top left and type in the new name.
+o) Click on File and select "change project name"
+o) Click on file and select "Rename project"

 {/quiz}